Helperbird/website/src/pages/help/how-to-use-word-prediction-on-any-website-or-google-docs.md

 url: /help/how-to-use-word-prediction-on-any-website-or-google-docs/
 ---

-# How to use Word Prediction on Google Docs or any website
+## How to use Word Prediction on Google Docs or any website

 Discover how to use Helperbird's Word Prediction feature on Google Docs or any website.
-Currently, Helperbird is only available for English but we are working on supporting other languages, such as Germen, French, Spanish, and more.
+Currently,Helperbird is only available for English but we are working on supporting other languages, such as Germen, French, Spanish, and more.

 ## How to use Word Prediction